nathan-websculpt/nathan-websculpt/README.md

   </a>
 </p>

-### <p align="center">I am currently passionate about protecting text from tyranny and disaster in decentralized and distributed ways</p>
+### I am currently passionate about protecting text from tyranny and disaster in decentralized and distributed ways

-#### <blockquote>So what if you and your company do good?
+#### So what if you and your company do good?
 Someone else will run it one day.
 Someone you have yet to meet and therefore - can never trust.
-We need decentralization...</blockquote>
+We need decentralization...